 4.10.5.
-Field duplicate sample and its associated sample: Field sample FDUP03-102023 was identified as field duplicate of sample TMW27102023.
-No Perchlorate was detected in the field sample or associated field duplicate sample.
+Field duplicate sample and its associated sample: No field duplicate sample was collected with this sample delivery group.

 4.10.6.
 Raw data was submitted for all samples.
-Samples TMW58102023 (Lab ID# 23J039-02) and BGMW11102023 (Lab ID# 23J039-06) were designated to be reviewed as stage 3 data deliverable.
-Raw data for these samples with the related QC samples was reviewed for stage 3 data validation.
-The results calculated from the raw data, agreed with all the results reported in data summary reports.
+Sample MW30102023 (Lab ID# 23J115-01) was reviewed as stage 3 data deliverable.
+Raw data for this sample with all related QC samples was reviewed for stage 3 data validation.
+The results calculated from the raw data agreed with all the results reported in data summary reports.